seleniumbase/SeleniumBase/README.md

 <h3><img src="https://seleniumbase.io/img/green_logo.png" title="SeleniumBase" width="32" /> Production Environments & Integrations:</h3>

 <details>
-<summary>▶️ (expand) Here are some things you can do to set up a production environment for your testing.</summary>
+<summary> (expand) ▶️ Here are some things you can do to set up a production environment for your testing.</summary>

 <ul>
 <li>You can set up a <a href="https://jenkins.io/">Jenkins</a> build server for running tests at regular intervals.
 For a real-world Jenkins example of headless browser automation in action, check out the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/azure/jenkins/ReadMe.md">SeleniumBase Jenkins example on Azure</a> or the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md">SeleniumBase Jenkins example on Google Cloud</a>.</li>